 Metro Stop: L’Enfant Plaza (Yellow and Green Lines)

-The Bureau of the Fiscal Service, Debt Management Services (DMS) will host the Annual Governmentwide Federal Receivables Management Symposium on June 3 and 4, 2015.
-Learn how the Fiscal Service can help you prevent improper payments and resolve and collect your agency's receivables.
+The Bureau of the Fiscal Service, Debt Management Services (DMS) hosted the Annual Governmentwide Federal Receivables Management Symposium on June 3 and 4, 2015.
+Attendees learned how the Fiscal Service can help prevent improper payments and resolve and collect an agency's receivables.

-The symposium is FREE of charge to federal agency participants.
+The symposium was FREE of charge to federal agency participants.